-Independent Cohort for SOS Biomarker Analysis
+Independent cohort for SOS biomarker analysis

-We also tested the diagnostic and prognostic values of the biomarkers in an independent cohort of 35 patients (13 patients with SOS and 22 patients without SOS).
+We also tested the diagnostic and prognostic values of the biomarkers in an independent cohort of 35 patients (13 patients with SOS; 22 patients without SOS).
 The clinical characteristics of patients in this independent cohort are presented in Table 1 and were similar to the clinical characteristics of the training cohort.
-Despite the small sample size, the results further validated L-Ficolin, HA, and VCAM1 as diagnostic markers (AUC: .88, .81, and .81, respectively).
-We next tested L-Ficolin, HA, and VCAM1 as prognostic markers of SOS with samples taken before the appearance of clinical signs of SOS.
+Despite the small sample size, the results further validated L-Ficolin, HA, and VCAM1 as diagnostic markers (AUC: 0.88, 0.81, and 0.81, respectively).
+We next tested L-Ficolin, HA, and VCAM1 as prognostic markers of SOS with samples taken prior to the appearance of clinical signs of SOS.
 L-Ficolin and HA also stratified patients at risk for SOS as early as the day of HCT in this independent cohort (Figure 3).
 Modeling of these biomarkers trajectories showed significant differences between the SOS+ and SOS- groups for L-Ficolin and HA but not for VCAM1 (Supplemental Figure 3).
-Notably, for most patients in this cohort, in addition to the day 0 and day 7 samples, samples collected before the conditioning were included, and plasma levels of L-Ficolin, and HA measured before transplantation did not differ between the SOS- and SOS + groups.
-Therefore, these results strongly suggest that levels of these biomarkers are altered during the conditioning regimen and before the appearance of clinical signs of SOS, as they can be detected as early as the day of HCT.
+Notably, for most patients in this cohort, in addition to the day 0 and day 7 samples, samples collected before the conditioning were included, and plasma levels of L-Ficolin, and HA measured pre-transplantation did not differ between the SOSand SOS+ groups.
+Therefore, these results strongly suggest that levels of these biomarkers are altered during the conditioning regimen and prior to the appearance of clinical signs of SOS, as they can be detected as early as the day of HCT.

-Prognostic Bayesian Modeling
+Prognostic Bayesian modeling